Azure/terraform-azurerm-avm-ptn-alz/README.md

 At the moment this repo demonstrates potential v.next configurations for the ALZ Terraform module.

+The new proposed architecture contains two items:

+1. A new provider to perform the necessary data processing for policies, role assignments and management groups.
+2. A new lightweight module, which takes the outputs of the provider and then deploys the resources using standard Azure providers (AzureRM/AzAPI).

 We have provided three directories as examples:

 - [Deploying ALZ defaults](https://github.com/Azure/terraform-azurerm-alz/blob/main/alz-defaults)